-1.1 Design-by-Analogy

-The use of analogy in design has been studied to gain an understanding of how it affects the ideation process and outcomes [7-12], with some studies specifically examining how the introduction of analogies with different levels of applicability to the design problem affects individual designers [3, 7].
-Other work has examined the timing of the introduction of external analogical stimuli within the ideation process, for example by studying the effects of "open goals" [7-9].
-Additionally, work has been done to examine the effects of biologically inspired design by analogy on design tasks of solution generation, evaluation, and explanation and analogical methods such as direct transfer, relational abstraction, and problem transformation [13].
+1.1 Design-by-Analogy.
+In this section, we review the salient current perspectives and work to date in design research on design-by-analogy, the central topic of this work.
+The use of analogy in design has been studied to gain an understanding of how it affects the ideation process and outcomes [4,8-12], with some studies specifically examining how the introduction of analogies with different levels of applicability to the design problem affects individual designers [3,8].
+Other work has examined the timing of the introduction of external analogical stimuli within the ideation process, for example by studying the effects of "open goals" [8-10].
+Additionally, work has been done to examine the effects of biologically inspired design-by-analogy on design tasks of solution generation, evaluation, and explanation and analogical methods such as direct transfer, relational abstraction, and problem transformation [13].
 The work presented here examines design solution generation based on analogical stimuli, and does not explore the particular methods by which designers might generate or use analogies.

 A large area of exploration in the study of design-by-analogy [14-16], and the focus of this work, is analogical distance.
-In the literature, analogical distance is typically operationalized and studied as a dichotomous variable, with analogies being either near-field or farfield.
+In the literature, analogical distance is typically operationalized and studied as a dichotomous variable, with analogies being either near-field or far-field.
 Near generally means that the analogy is found in the same or similar domain, while far generally means that it is found from a different domain.
 Further, near-field analogies tend to share a significant number of surface features with the design problem, while far-field tend to share little or none.
-Far-field analogies, however, can have functional similarities to the design problem that make them apt for analogical transfer.
+Farfield analogies, however, can have functional similarities to the design problem that make them apt for analogical transfer.
 Some literature points to far analogies as being the most promising for creative insights, in which the two domains being compared are very different [17].
 Work by Dahl and Moreau showed that the number of far-field analogies used by designers during ideation is positively related to the originality of proposed solutions, as rated by a sample of potential customers [18].
 Wilson et al. found that idea novelty increased with exposure to surface dissimilar design examples relative to using no examples, and variety of ideas decreased with exposure to surface similar examples relative to surface dissimilar examples [19].
-Often, it is even recommended to use random analogical stimuli, which can perhaps be thought of as "extremely farfield", to make free or wild associations when ideating, as it can encourage wider search of the design space and potentially higher quality ideas as a result [20].
+Often, it is even recommended to use random analogical stimuli, which can perhaps be thought of as "extremely far-field," to make free or wild associations when ideating, as it can encourage wider search of the design space and potentially higher quality ideas as a result [20].